NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## The Epoch Property {#epochproperty}

-A `epoch` property allows to reset a zone associated state.
+A `epoch` property allows a producer to trigger, on the consumer, a reset of all state associated with a zone.

 The epoch property is represented by a the `TIMESTAMP` Resource Record (see (#timestamprr)).